This is an easy circular walk in the Lake District, taking you around Rydal Water, over to to Grasmere, and back via Rydal Cave.

-- Amenities: Early on in the walk, there is the Glen Hotel and Badger Bar.
+- Amenities: Early on in the walk, there is the Badger Bar at the Glen Rothay Hotel.
 Half way through the walk there are public toilets.
-A tea room just past the Church of St Mary, in the first half of the walk.
+A tea room at the Rydal Mount and Gardens, which is just past the Church of St Mary, in the first half of the walk.

-- Time of year: We did this during winter.
+- Time of year: We walked to Rydal Cave and Water during winter.

 - Dog friendly: There was livestock walking about, on the first part of the loop around Rydal Water.
 No stiles.

 Tips for the walk

 - I have read recommendations to take a torch for inside the Rydal Cave, however, I have been a number of times and never needed one.
 Maybe I didn’t walk in far enough?
 Big spiders live in caves, so I’m always cautious with them.

 - Some of the terrain is rocky and uneven, with some tree roots and mud.
 For this reason I recommend hiking boots.
 It’s not a deal breaker though.
 The walk is short, and chunks of it is on easy path.

 - As it’s the Lake District, take a rain jacket just incase.

 - I have read that the car park fills up quickly, so if you are here during peak season, you should get here early.
 It was fairly empty when we were there, although it was winter.